tyelf22/vue-final/README.md

 </transition>
 ```

-9.Connect to a server using HTTP and display retrieved data (use vue-resource or Axios).
+9.Connect to a server using HTTP and display retrieved data (use vue-resource or Axios). ([Players.vue](./src/components/Players.vue) line 83)
 ```javascript
 axios.get("https://www.balldontlie.io/api/v1/players?search=" + this.inputF + " " + this.inputL)
 .then(response => {